Rock Climbing – Instructor Training

 - Note:Bring water, lunch, harness, climbing shoes, belay device and a bag (that fits all belongings).
 Times are subject to change based on weather and availability of climbers (some days may be longer).

 - Staff:Eric Heil

 This is the orientation week for high school and college staff members.
 There is no cost for this week, but only those interested in staffing rock climbing summer camps may attend.
-Participation is in fact required for those who will be staffing one or both of the camps (which start either 6/15/20 or 6/22/20).
+Participation is in fact required for those who will be staffing one or more of the camps.
 Both paid (senior / junior counselor) positions as well as volunteer (counselor in training) positions are available.